kolejium/hacker-news-api/README.md

 - manual configuration of the number of threads per microservice / threads in pool (this is about performance).
 - optimize models and create custom json converter rule for model
 - all recomendation from msdn about asp.net core (webapi). (https redirection, htst and other).

-# P.S
-2 hours for code
-1.5 hours for container (I forgot how to setup it + I really dont remember how to install certf for local inside container) 0.5 hour for readme